 We transformed an old storage building at Aitong Boarding Primary School into a vibrant library and learning center embraced by students, teachers, and the whole community.
-This was a very special project for us, as this school was Amos's alma mater.
+This was a very special project, as this school was Amos's alma mater.

 by Amos Kipeen